 Technological advances have connected the world’s countries, societies, economies, and individuals in ways that were unimaginable not long ago.
 What happens outside U.S. borders is of paramount concern to American businesses and citizens.
 This major provides students with detailed knowledge about the global aspects of the U.S economy and specific, functional skills useful to a career in the global economy.

-The requirements of this program are:
+The requirements of this program, which has two tracks, are:

 - The Core Curriculum requirements and the BBA Degree Requirements